 When sharing data in a repository, the information added during data upload typically describes the content, context and provenance of the dataset(s) in a standardized and structured manner.
 This helps users find data, judge whether it is suitable for their research, and provides a bibliographic record for citing data.

 The metadata in these data records often use international standards or schemes, consisting of mandatory and optional elements.
-Example schemes include Dublin Core (see the 4TU repository for use case) or the Data Documentation initiative (DDI) (see the ICPSR repository for use case)
+Example schemes include Dublin Core (example) or the Data Documentation initiative (DDI) (example).

 Example catalogue metadata could include: